 What are the main challenges international startups and scale-ups face when entering the German market?

-Despite these challenges, startups that invest in compliance, local expertise, and thorough market research can successfully scale in Germany.
+Despite these challenges, businesses that invest in compliance, local expertise, and market research can successfully scale in Germany.

-Establishing a legal entity is a crucial step for international startups entering Germany.
-The most common structure is the GmbH (Gesellschaft mit beschränkter Haftung), which offers both liability protection and strong market credibility."
+Establishing a legal entity in Germany is a key step for international startups.
+The GmbH (Gesellschaft mit beschränkter Haftung) is the most common business structure, offering liability protection and credibility.

 Setting up a GmbH is relatively straightforward and can be completed in just four to five days if all documentation is in place.
 The key steps include: